|

 Keep the navigation present and consistent

-for recurring options without having to search for them
+look for recurring options without having to search

 9. Avoid Animation